ethanc8/ekactl-typst/source/biochem.typ

 == Redox

 #definition(title: [Oxidation and reduction])[
-  #defname[Oxidation] is a process in which a substance loses electrons.
+  #defname[Oxidation] is a process in which a substance loses electrons (or loses hydrogen).

-  #defname[Reduction] is a process in which a substance gains electrons.
+  #defname[Reduction] is a process in which a substance gains electrons (or gains hydrogen).

   Oxidation and reduction must occur together.
 ]